Suspects Arrested For Injuring Oakland Police Officers With Explosive Device

 “He made a full confession, apologized for injuring the officers and cooperated with the investigation,” Oakland police said in a news release.
 “He provided a formal apology to the Oakland Police Department and plead guilty for felony criminal conspiracy.”

-Several search warrants were prepared and authorized for social media profiles, emails accounts, cell phone data and location information on a secnd suspect.
+Several search warrants were prepared and authorized for social media profiles, emails accounts, cell phone data and location information on a second suspect — identified as 23-year-old Giovonni Gaines.

-Through the assistance of the Federal Bureau of Investigation and the Oakland Police Department’s Intelligence Section, the suspect was tracked down and arrested.
+Through the assistance of the Federal Bureau of Investigation and the Oakland Police Department’s Intelligence Section, Gaines was tracked down and arrested on Nov.
+1.

 “This adult suspect provided a full confession, admitted to possessing the explosive device, providing it to the minor co-defendant and then igniting the device,” police said in release.